nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+1. The application should work on any _mainstream_ OS as long as it has Java `11` or above installed.
+2. The application should be able to handle at least 100 members and applicants each.
+3. A user with above average typing speed should be able to perform most functions faster than using a mouse.
-1. The system should respond to user requests within 2 seconds for all functions.
+4. The application should respond to user requests within 2 seconds for all functions.
-2. The user interface should be consistent across all modules and functions of the application.
+5. The user interface should be consistent across all modules and functions of the application.
+6. The application is not required to be able to handle multiple users at the same time.
+7. The application is not required to support languages other than English.
+8. The application should be able to handle most common user input errors gracefully and provide meaningful error messages.
+9. The application should be intuitive enough to use for beginners who are new to CLIs.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Command Line Interface: A way of interacting with a computer program where the user issues commands to the program in the form of successive lines of text (command lines).
+This type of interface emphasises text-based user interaction over graphical user interfaces.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**